Back To Search Results

 Indications

-Tamoxifen is a selective estrogen receptor modulator (SERM) medication used to treat breast cancer in men and women and as a prophylactic agent against breast cancer in women.
-The drug was first synthesized in 1962 and initially intended to be a birth control drug, but while it failed for that indication, it has become a very successful anti-cancer medication.[1]
-Specifically, it is indicated for the treatment of breast cancer in a variety of settings.
-It should be noted that evidence suggests that patients with estrogen receptor-positive tumors are more likely to benefit from tamoxifen.[2]
-Tamoxifen also has many off-labeled uses and may require additional data.
+Tamoxifen is a selective estrogen receptor modulator (SERM) medication used to treat breast cancer in both men and women and as a prophylactic agent against breast cancer in women.
+The drug was first synthesized in 1962 and initially intended to be a birth control drug, but it failed in that indication.
+However, it has since become a highly effective anticancer medication.[1]
+Tamoxifen is specifically indicated for the treatment of breast cancer in various settings, with evidence suggesting that patients with estrogen receptor–positive tumors derive the most benefit.[2]

 FDA-Approved Indications